microsoft/FluidFramework/docs/content/docs/deployment/azure-frs.md

 const client = new FrsClient(config);
 ```
-The user object can also hold additional user details such as the gender, address, email, etc.
+The user object can also hold optional additional user details such as the gender, address, email, etc.

 ```javascript
 cont userDetails = {